muratk3n/thirdwave/en/tweets/2020/week12c.md

 Some teachers might have an issue with that especially if they have a personality defect whereby through "standing up and delivering" in front of others they get their identity confirmed.
-We shouldnt create a whole bloody system around their deficiencies.
+We shouldnt create a whole bloody system around such deficiencies.
 A "consultant" for questions here and there is very different from creator / performer / grader of all things.